Share live templates

 Live template group configuration files are stored in the templates directory of the IDE configuration directory.
 By copying the relevant files in the templates directory, you can share live templates among team members and multiple CLion installations.
 Moreover, you can share live templates across all IDEs based on the IntelliJ platform.

-CLion provides the export and import functionality for sharing live templates, which may be more convenient than copying configuration files manually.
+CLion also lets you export and import all live templates, which may be more convenient than copying individual templates manually.

 Export live template configuration